-These are all our experiences and they will differ with that of other families because our home dynamics are different.
+These are all our family’s experiences and they will differ with that of other families.
+Our home dynamics are different.
 But we would love to hear from you, too.
 Do leave a message at the comment section.

 As parents, we decide for many things for our young kids.
 That is part of parenting.
 And part of it is choosing the “right” school for our child.
-In our case, we have wanted to homeschool our child while since I was pregnant with our eldest.
+We have wanted to homeschool since I was pregnant with our eldest.
 So everything we did for and with our eldest, we had homeschooling in Bacolod at the back of our minds.

-Things just kind of fell into place years later and when we decided to homeschool our child, it was kind of easy making the shift.
-We are already on our third year and our daughter has just finished the first quarter of Level 3, so this post is rather more than two years delayed and I have already entertained countless of inquiries about homeschooling in Bacolod.
+Things just kind of fell into place years later.
+When we decided to homeschool our child, it was kind of easy making the shift.
+We are already on our third year, so this post is more than two years delayed.
+But I am writing this because I have already entertained countless inquiries about homeschooling in Bacolod.

 Choosing to Homeschool Our Child

-The decision to homeschool didn’t happen over night.
-It was years of thinking and consideration as well as studying (especially on the part of my husband, as he is the one who is into research) and a lot of prayers.
-All the more that we read about homeschooling, all the more that we were drawn to apply it on our child.
+The decision to homeschool didn’t happen overnight.
+It was years of thinking and consideration as well as research.
+We also prayed a lot about this.
+The more that we read about homeschooling, the more that we were drawn to adapt the lifestyle.

 Trad School Experience

 By the way, our daughter Dindin did go to regular school.
-We loved Bright Kids Preschool Bacolod and our daughter also loved her time there, primarily because they have a progressive curriculum.
-And since preschool kids have more time outdoors than poring over schoolwork, my daughter learned a lot.
-She also learned writing here.
+We loved Bright Kids Preschool Bacolod and our daughter also loved her time there.
+This kinder school has a progressive curriculum and learning is designed to be fun.

-Our daughter went to Kinder at 4 years old with a very good reading ability but she was not very good at writing, primarily because she lacked practice.
-We got her a writing tutor for two weeks before Kinder school started just so she could cope with the copying from the board because that is already required for Kinder students.
-And it worked.
+Our daughter went through Kinder at 4 years old with a very good reading ability.
+But she was not very good at writing, primarily because she lacked practice.
+We got her a writing tutor for two weeks before Kinder school started just so she could cope with copying from the board.
+It worked.

 Specialized Training for Homeschooled Children

 One of the things that I like about homeschooling is the very short class session.
-If my daughter finishes her goals for the day, she is free to play and do whatever she wants (though we limit the watching of TV and the use of gadgets).
+If my daughter finishes her goals for the day, she is free to play and do whatever she wants.
+But we do limit her TV time and the use of gadgets.
 Also we have more time to spend in special training that enhance her natural abilities.

-For example, she is musically inclined so she takes voice lessons (from Coach John Raymond Castiller of Voice Chords, B.S.
-Aquino Drive).
-She likes dancing, too, so she goes to a ballet school (in Bacolod, she goes to the Garcia-Sanchez School of Dance, 17th-Lacson Street, Bacolod City).
+She is musically inclined so she takes voice lessons from Coach John Raymond Castiller of Voice Chords Music Studio.
+Additionally, she likes dancing, so she studies ballet at the Garcia-Sanchez School of Dance.

 Moreover, when you are in regular school, you get a more general approach to MAPEH.
-So even if you are not good in that subject matter, you are obliged to finish it because that is required and you have to pay for it.
-If you want more specialized training, you have to pay for them and do them after school.
+So even if you are not good in that subject matter, you are obliged to finish it.
+If you want more specialized training, you have to pay for them.